Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

     `wc -l DiverseCas9s.faa`

 	#### Question time!
 	1. If I want to count the number of words in a file, what `-flag` should I use?
 	2. How many words are there in the file `hearingData/Data0526`?

 ### Redirect data `>` to a file
-- The following command puts the output on the screen.
+- The following command prints the output on the screen.

     `grep "gbkey=CDS" DiverseCas9s.faa`